-In view of these changes to the draft variations to the Code, the Authority has prepared this Preliminary Final Assessment Report and will conduct another round of public comment, allowing full consultation with all stakeholders.
-In addition, FSANZ has already written to relevant organisations to inform them of the proposed use of aspartame-acesulphame and advise on the expected labelling requirements for this product.
-Under proposed changes to Standard 1.2.3, a mandatory advisory statement to the effect that the product contains phenylalanine will be required when aspartame-acesulphame is used as a table top sweetener or as an ingredient in food, as is currently required when aspartame is used alone.
+During the course of the assessment, FSANZ wrote to relevant public health organisations to inform them of the proposed use of aspartame-acesulphame salt and advise on the expected labelling requirements for this product.
+Under proposed changes to Standard 1.2.3, a mandatory advisory statement to the effect that the product contains phenylalanine will be required when aspartame-acesulphame salt is used in food, as currently required with the use of aspartame.